fubaritico/date-time-picker/README.md

 ## Work in progress

-Tests have to be written for the accessibility features for `DateRangePicker`.
+Tests are being written for the accessibility features of `DateRangePicker`.

+A mobile version of the components is planned, but not yet implemented.

 ## Issues